rgeyer/rs_selfservice/README.md

   * Provisioning action(s) hit a controller with json metadata
   * ProvisioningHelper hits controllers with json metadata on success to indicate completion, allowing the RSSS to delete DB records
 * Importing templates can be tough, and time consuming, possibly batch this when the provisionable product is added to the catalog rather than making the end user wait.
-* Seriously consider using ODM and a NoSQL store for products, provisioned products, etc.  All of them are really self contained things anyway.
 * Allow an Opt-In phone home to allow the tracking of multiple vending machines by a single person/organization
 * Integrate with PlanForCloud so that each product can be analyzed for cost forecasting!
 Brilliant
 * Create scheduled reports to show run rates of provisioned products in the RSSS